 But what happens when an interested buyer picks up the phone to inquire about one of your units they saw online?
 How do you have a conversation with the lead naturally, helpfully, and in a way that shows you understand their personal goals and needs?Continue reading “Lead Enrichment 101: The Basics”

-Online research is crucial to many buyers today, and if selling your commercial truck or van is a top priority, posting it on Commercial Truck Trader is a great place to start reaching those buyers.
+Online research is crucial to many buyers today, and if selling your truck or van is a top priority, posting it on Commercial Truck Trader is a great place to start reaching those buyers.
 We have millions of visitors actively looking for their next commercial vehicle on our site each month, so you’re sure to get plenty of eager eyes on your unit.
-Wondering how to get the most bang for your buck?
-Check out our top 8 tips for making sure your Commercial Truck Trader listing stands out from the rest: Continue reading “8 Tips for Selling Your Commercial Vehicle”
+If you’re wondering how to make sure your listing can stand out from the rest, check out our 8 tips for selling your commercial vehicle:

 Custom or standard – which type of upfit design is right for your commercial vehicle?
 If you were at the previous CONEXPO-CON/AGG, you may have seen Summit Truck Bodies’ custom Ford F-550.
 With its cool and precise design, Summit was understandably proud of their ability to upfit highly specialized trucks.
 Yet their impressive custom display contrasts with a growing trend in the industry for more standard designs.
 This had us thinking it would be a great time to look at the benefits of both custom and standard commercial vehicle upfits!Continue reading “Custom or Standard: Which Upfit is Right for You?”